Chile: Lake & Volcano District

 Fly to the Temuco, Chile airport (ZCO) and out of the Puerto Montt, Chile airport (PMC).

 DAY 1: We will meet you at the Temuco airport and take you to our lovely lodging at the base of the Lonquimay Volcano.
-Surrounded by hundreds of ancient Araucaria trees, we’ll fit everyone’s rental bikes and have a short warm-up ride around our beautiful surroundings.
+Surrounded by hundreds of ancient Araucaria trees, we’ll fit everyone’s rental bikes.
+If time permits, we will have a short warm-up ride around our beautiful surroundings.
 After an orientation, we’ll enjoy our first dinner together.
-15 miles.
+12 miles.

 DAY 4: Located in the center of Chile’s Lake District, Pucón is a nexus for adventure.
 It sits on Lake Villarrica below a snow-capped volcano.
-We’ll start our cycling directly from our hotel as we head toward a village on Lake Caburgua below the Llaima Volcano.
+We’ll head toward Lake Caburgua below the Llaima Volcano on our bicycles today.

-Our ride today looks flat but is actually a gentle incline.
+The ride looks flat but is actually a gentle incline.
 Our guide will point out several species of birds and trees as we cycle next to fertile farmland.
 Our bicycling efforts will be rewarded by a stop for a lunch and then a soothing soak in a hot mineral bath.
 From there you can choose to cycle or shuttle back to our hotel.
-25 or 50 miles.
+18 or 28 miles.

 DAY 5: After a hearty breakfast, we’ll head to Currarrehue, a small village where we can learn about the indigenous Mapuche culture.
-The route is generally flat with a few rolling hills as we cycle next to the Trancura and Puesco Rivers.
-Then there is an optional out-n-back climb on a newly paved road.
+The route is generally flat with a few rolling hills as we cycle next to the Trancura and Puesco Rivers until we reach the border with Argentina.
 With any luck, we may see smoke coming out of Villarrica, an active volcano, in the distance.
-22 or 47 miles.
+30 miles.

 DAY 6: You’ll begin to understand that each day will be more beautiful than the day before, as we ride along the shores of two lakes and most of the way around Villarrica volcano.
 We’ll pass through green meadows and native forest, and be able to count five separate volcanoes in the distance.